 How did our area end up being called Bonney?

-Every few terms the boundaries of State Electorates change and in 2017 the Gold Coast needed a new one.
+Every few terms the boundaries of State Electorates are redrawn and in 2017 the Gold Coast needed a new one.

 It ended up being this area with Biggera Waters, Labrador, Arundel, Parkwood, Chirn Park and a little bit of Coombabah.
 Bonney was chosen as the name in honour of Lores.